Billingshurst Dog Training Club

 TAIL NOTE!

-I hope you all enjoyed this copy of ‘DOG ENDS’ and have found something of interest, and we will see you at one of the events.
+I hope you all enjoyed this copy of ‘DOG ENDS’ and have found something of interest, (I know I certainly did in the Autumn Dangers).

 If you need to find anything out about Billingshurst Dog Training Club, the best place is to check out the website www.billingshurst-dtc.org, which I try to keep updated regularly.